davestewart/davestewart-content/content/blog/work/extension-versioning/index.md

 ### Changelogs vs release notes

-In recent years I've' switched from [changelogs](https://keepachangelog.com/) to [release notes](https://www.launchnotes.com/blog/release-notes-examples).
+In recent years I've switched from [changelogs](https://keepachangelog.com/) to [release notes](https://www.launchnotes.com/blog/release-notes-examples).

 Changelogs are good for developers but no good for customers or marketing as they are too technical and granular.
 A user doesn't care that you "refactored some component" they care that you "added support for context menus".